-- Grademark provides a rubric tool, voice annotation tools for recording comments for students.
+- Grademark provides a rubric tool and voice annotation tools for recording comments for students.

 - Peermark is a peer review assignment tool.
 Instructors can create and manage assignments that allow students to read, review, and evaluate one or many papers submitted by their classmates.

-Adding a Turnitin assignment in CLE is a two-step process.
-First, you add the Turnitin assignment to your CLE course page and edit the settings from within Moodle, you can then open the assignment and make additional settings within Turnitin.
+Adding a Turnitin assignment in the CLE is a two-step process.
+First, you add the Turnitin assignment to your CLE course page and edit the settings from within Moodle.
+Second, you open the assignment and edit additional settings within Turnitin.

 Watch the video below or click the tabs below to learn how to use Turnitin in your course.

 To add a Turnitin assignment to your CLE course: